 You can lead a horse to water, but you can’t make it drink.unknown

 This is a quote that has been apart of my life for decades!
-More specifically, this year will be my 20 year high school reunion… How the hell did that happen????
+Uh, I graduated in 2001.
+How the hell is it 20 years later????

 The fact that you can want something for someone – badly – doesn’t mean jack shit if they do not want it for themselves.